kinit-sk/o-mega/README.md

 tailor it to our needs, to the STS task.

-For AutoXAI pipeline, we use the aforementioned 5 quantitative measures from the Ferret library, divided into two groups: plausibility, feasibility.
+For O-MEGA pipeline, we use the aforementioned 5 quantitative measures from the Ferret library, divided into two groups: plausibility, feasibility.
 Also, besides that we added [average precision score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.average_precision_score.html) as an another metric for plausibility.